 Registering for GST

-Now that you’ve got a handle on the basics, find out if your business needs to register for GST and, if so, how to do it and what happens next.
+Find out if your business needs to register for GST.
+If so, learn how to do it and find out what happens next.

 Who needs to register for GST?

 Businesses with a taxable turnover exceeding $1 million are required to register.

 If your business doesn’t exceed $1 million in annual taxable turnover, you may still choose – after careful consideration – to voluntarily register for GST.

 If you’re GST registered, you can collect GST credits from IRAS on your purchases of goods and services from your GST-registered suppliers.

 What do I need to register?